 When It’s Real

-Oakley Ford has it all.
-He’s rich and a celebrity—in other words, he’s unstoppable.
-However, there’s a problem.
-Oakley has a habit of getting into trouble.
-The media has caught wind of his mischievous ways, and started wreaking havoc on his reputation.
-Things have gotten so out of hand that he realizes it's time for a change.
-The solution put forth: A fake girlfriend to show the world he’s finally settled down.
+Oakley Ford is rich and a celebrity—in other words, he’s unstoppable.
+However, the media has caught wind of his mischievous ways, and started wreaking havoc on his reputation.
+The solution?
+A fake girlfriend to show the world he’s finally settled down.

 Meet Vaughn Bennett—the very definition of normal.
 Her family is strapped for money, and with what Oakley’s team is offering to pay, she simply can’t say no. She can put up with the snobbish music star for a few months.
 There’s absolutely no chance they will actually fall for each other…Right?

 For fans of Eleanor and Park comes another star-crossed love story that seems to be headed for an inevitably tragic end.
 Theodore Finch is fascinated by death, constantly thinking of ways he may kill himself.
 Violet Markey can't wait to graduate and leave her hometown behind—especially in the wake of her sister’s death.
 On one fateful day, Finch and Violet meet on the ledge of a bell tower and are then paired for a school project.

 They forge a connection neither have been able to establish with anyone else, and together they begin to uncover parts of themselves they never knew existed—while also giving rise to their troubled pasts.